Public analyst

 Public Analysts are scientists in the British Isles whose principal task is to ensure the safety and correct description of food by testing for compliance with legislation.
 Most Public Analysts are also Agricultural Analysts who carry out similar work on animal feedingstuffs and fertilisers.
 Nowadays this includes checking that the food labelling is accurate.
 They also test drinking water, and may carry out chemical and biological tests on other consumer products.
 While much of the work is done by other scientists and technicians in the laboratory, the Public Analyst has legal responsibility for the accuracy of the work and the validity of any opinion expressed on the results reported.
-There is an Association of Public Analysts, which includes members with similar roles if different titles in other countries.
+The UK-based Association of Public Analysts includes members with similar roles if different titles in other countries.

 History

-The office of Public Analyst was established by the Adulteration of Food and Drink Act 1860, the first three appointments being in London, Birmingham and Dublin.
+The office of Public Analyst was established by the Adulteration of Food and Drink Act 1860 (23 & 24 Vict. c.
+84), the first three appointments being in London, Birmingham and Dublin.
 The first Scottish analyst was Henry Littlejohn in Edinburgh in 1862, who, with a strong medicinal background and brilliant mind, established many of the critical foundations of public analysis.
-The Sale of Food and Drugs Act 1875 made food analysis compulsory and the Sale of Food and Drugs Act 1899 extended its scope.
+The Sale of Food and Drugs Act 1875 (38 & 39 Vict. c.
+63) made food analysis compulsory and the Sale of Food and Drugs Act 1899 (62 & 63 Vict. c.
+51) extended its scope.
 Sampling officers generally operated through local public health or sanitary committees.
 By 1894 there were 99 public analysts overseeing 237 English and Welsh districts.
 The City of London Corporation had three food inspectors and a wharf and warehouse inspector in 1908.
 Bradford employed an inspector who made 756 visits to fish and chip shops in 1915.
 In the 1930s the staff in Birmingham comprised three qualified assistants, a clerk and a laboratory attendant.

-The Nuisances Removal (England) Act 1855 and the Public Health Act 1875 gave authority for taking food samples "at all reasonable times".
-Inspectors, police constable and samplers were responsible for taking food samples, which were divided into 3 parts, for the vendors, the inspectors and the analysts and sealed into bottles.
+The Nuisances Removal Act for England 1855 (18 & 19 Vict. c.
+121) and the Public Health Act 1875 (38 & 39 Vict. c.
+55) gave authority for taking food samples "at all reasonable times".
+Inspectors, police constables and samplers were responsible for taking food samples, which were divided into three parts, for the vendors, the inspectors and the analysts and sealed into bottles.
 Food systems were engineered to allow inspection through portals, manholes and windows.
 Prosecution was not common though fines and prison sentences were not unknown.
 Adulteration rates fell from 13.8% of samples in 1879 to 4.8% in 1930.
 Inspectors were empowered to follow milk to sources outside their formal jurisdiction in checking for infection with tuberculosis.
 Sanitary authorities were required to register all dairies and enforce cleanliness regulations.